UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Additional Experimental Results

 \section{Additional Experimental Results}

-This section presents additional analyses that complement the main experimental results by providing deeper insight into the behavior of \ours in specialized and fine-grained settings.
-Specifically, we examine calibration performance in clinical benchmarks, where decision reliability is critical, and conduct a detailed linguistic analysis to assess how uncertainty-aware attention responds to diverse sources of ambiguity, structure, and semantic inconsistency.
-Together, these experiments offer a more nuanced understanding of the strengths and limitations of the proposed framework beyond aggregate calibration metrics.
+This section presents additional analyses that complement the main experimental results by providing finer-grained insight into the behavior of \ours.
+Specifically, we examine selective prediction under fixed thresholds, calibration behavior under stronger OOD shifts, and settings that reveal how uncertainty-aware attention responds to ambiguity, structure, and semantic inconsistency.
+Together, these analyses provide a more nuanced view of the strengths and limitations of the proposed framework beyond aggregate calibration metrics.